sthorshaug/esp8266-controller/README.md

  * Perform basic IO operations

 ## How to use
+### Requirements
+This SW uses [PubSubClient](https://github.com/knolleary/pubsubclient/) for MQTT communication.
+**In pusubclient.h the value MQTT_MAX_PACKET_SIZE must be changed to 256**.
+This will be fixed.

+This SW uses [NtpClient](https://github.com/arduino-libraries/NTPClient) for UTC timesync.
+This will be made optional later.
 ### Modify the code
 In the _esp8266-controller.ino_ file, modify the following:
 NETWORK_SSID - Set to your wanted SSID